cricindian/searchsuggestion/README.md

 Each HashMap stores 1. n number of key characters with 2.
 TrieNode value which inturn stores above 2 This forms a tree of words linked by a character at each level until leaf node.

-We find all possible words that can be suggested by doing DFS on this tree.
+We find all possible words that can be suggested by doing DFS on this tree from root to leaf node.

 ```